Pembroke Power Station: Capacity and output

-Construction
+A former member of staff, and his spouse through washing asbestos laden overalls, later died in 2012 and 2022 from mesothelioma as a result of negligence at the plant between 1969 and 1982.
+Their family received compensation through legal action.

+CCGT power plant

 In 2005, RWE (formerly National Power) revived plans to build a CCGT power station at Pembroke when proposals for LNG terminals at Milford Haven brought high pressure natural gas infrastructure to the area.
 A public exhibition was held in Pembroke Town Hall in February 2005, outlining the proposal to build the £800 million power station in support of the company's planning application.
 The contractor was Alstom.
 The ATEX inspection was conducted by the French notified body LCIE.
 Construction began in 2008 and was completed by mid-2012.
 The power station employs around 100 people.

 During the construction of the power station a contractual dispute broke out between the main contractor Alstom Power and one of its mechanical subcontractors, Somi.
 The dispute eventually led to Somi leaving the project leaving dozens of local subcontractors and suppliers unpaid.
 The local newspaper gave detailed coverage of the matter and the local MP attempted to raise awareness of the issue by mentioning it in Parliament but with little success.

 Alstom took on most (if not all) of the local subcontractors and paid all wages due and has since won its case against Somi in a high court judgement.